rehierl/node-tree-outliner/1-3-hierarchies/4-x-tree-equiv-set-of-seqs.md

 ```

 Note that the above hierarchy neither represents a hierarchy of inner (H2),
 nor a hierarchy of outer (H1) sequences.
-That is, because root sequence A
+That is because root sequence A has
-has a prefix and no suffix.
+a prefix and no suffix.

 **CLARIFICATION**
 A hierarchy of sequences defines the structure of a rooted (ordered) tree.